verbb/formie/packages/docs/browser/ui-reference/fields/tags.md

 Tags is the field for comma-separated or tokenized values.

-Use this page to preserve the tag metadata and input markup when you customize the field or restyle it.
+Use this page to preserve the tag metadata and input markup when you customise the field or restyle it.

 ## Preview